 c.
 As your sword has made women childless, so shall your mother be childless among women: Samuel makes it clear that Agag was not an innocent bystander when it came to the atrocities the Amalekites inflicted on Israel.
 Agag was the wicked and violent leader of a wicked and violent people.
 God’s judgment against him and the Amalekites was just.

 d.
 And Samuel hacked Agag in pieces before the LORD in Gilgal: Samuel was a priest and had officiated at hundreds of animal sacrifices.
 He knew how it felt when the blade cut into flesh, but he had never killed another person.
-Now, without hesitation, this old prophet raises a sword – or probably a large knife, as he would use in sacrifices – and brought it down upon this proud, violent king.
+Now, without hesitation, this old prophet raises a sword – or probably a large knife, such as he would use in sacrifices – and brought it down upon this proud, violent king.
 Samuel hacked Agag in pieces.

 i.
 Notably, Samuel did it before the LORD.
 This was not before Saul, to show him how weak and proud he was.
 This was not before Israel, to show them how strong and tough Samuel was.
 This was before the LORD, in tough obedience to the LORD God.
 This scene must have been shockingly violent; the stomachs of those watching must have turned.
 Yet Samuel did it all before the LORD.

 ii.
 “But these are no precedents for private persons to take the sword of justice into their hands; for we must live by the laws of God, and not by extraordinary examples.”
 (Poole)